-A survey of the literature of the Native American from Pre-Columbian time through the present including poetry, fiction, oratory, biography, legend, and essay.
+Pre-Columbian time through the present including poetry, requirements.
+Prerequisite: ENGL 1213 or equivalent. fiction, oratory, biography, legend, and essay.
 May be taken as credit for Humanities General Education Requirements.
 Prerequisite: ENGL 1213 or equivalent.
+This class is only offered in the spring semester.